 As part of our role as funeral directors we need to take care of both you and your family's wishes,

-and fulfil the legal requirements relating to a death.
+and fulfill the legal requirements relating to a death.

 We understand, that although the funeral is all about your loved one, it is actually for the benefit of those left behind.
-A truly meaningful funeral differs from family to family, so please, talk to us and let us help you construct the perfect funeral for your loved one, and those who must continue on now that they are no longer here.
+A truly meaningful funeral differs from family to family, so please, talk to us and let us help you construct the perfect funeral within the new guidelines, for your loved one, and those who must continue on now that they are no longer here.

 We are here to help you every step of the way in the decision making process